2019 Houston Astros season

+In his Astros debut on August 3, pitcher Aaron Sanchez started a combined no-hitter versus the Seattle Mariners, winning 9–0.
+On August 18, Zack Greinke earned his 200th career victory.
+On September 1, Verlander hurled his third career no-hitter, as 2–0 victors over the Toronto Blue Jays.
+Tying a major league record by a team in one season, the no-hitters were the 12th and 13th in club history.
+On September 18, the Astros clinched a postseason berth against the Texas Rangers, becoming the first team since the 2004 New York Yankees to assemble three successive 100-win campaigns, and, on September 22, captured a third consecutive division title.

-On September 18, the Astros clinched a postseason berth against the Texas Rangers and became the first team since the 2002—2004 New York Yankees to produce three consecutive 100-win seasons.
-On September 22, the Astros clinched their third straight AL West title.
-For the first time in franchise history, the Astros led baseball with the best regular-season record of 107–55, surpassing the club record of 103 wins set the season before.
-The AL West title signaled the 13th playoff appearance—the fourth since moving to the American League—and 10th division title in franchise history.
+Greinke came within two outs of a third no-hitter on September 25 as the Astros claimed a club-record 104th victory.
+Verlander recorded both his 3,000th career strikeout and 300th of the season on September 28, who, along with Cole, formed the second teammate duo to register 300 strikeouts, joining Randy Johnson and Curt Schilling of the 2002 Arizona Diamondbacks.
+Verlander led the AL in wins (21), while Cole led in strikeouts (326) and earned run average (2.50 ERA).
+For the first time in franchise history, the Astros led baseball with the best regular-season record of 107–55, while qualifying for their 13th playoff appearance—the fourth since moving to the American League—and 10th division title.

-In the American League Division Series (ALDS), Houston defeated the Tampa Bay Rays by a margin of three games to two.
-They proceeded to defeat the Yankees in the ALCS by a margin of four games to two, capped by ALCS MVP Jose Altuve's deep series-ending, walk-off home run.
-Hence, the Astros secured their second AL pennant, third league pennant overall, and a trip to the World Series for the second time in three years.
-However, Houston were defeated by the Washington Nationals in seven games, a result of the first occurrence in a major league postseason series in which the road team won each of the seven games.
+In the American League Division Series (ALDS), Houston prevailed over Tampa Bay by a margin of three-games-to-two.
+Next, the Astros dispatched New York in the ALCS, four-games-to-two, capped by ALCS Most Valuable Player Jose Altuve's deep series-ending, walk-off home run.
+Hence, the Astros earned their third league pennant and second World Series entrance in three years.
+However, the Washington Nationals surmounted Houston in seven games.

-Following the season, Verlander was recognized with his second career Cy Young Award, while becoming the third Astro to garner the award.
-The Astros led the league with a record six players selected to 2019's inaugural All-MLB Team, including Altuve, Alvarez, Bregman, Cole, Greinke and Verlander.
-Bregman and Springer were honored with AL Silver Slugger Awards, while Greinke was likewise named along with a Gold Glove based on his play in the National League.
-Alvarez, who exhibited the highest slugging and on-base plus slugging percentages for rookies in history, was opted as the AL Rookie of the Year.
+Following the season, Verlander became the fourth Astro to garner the Cy Young Award, and second of his career.
+The Astros led the league with a record six players selected to the inaugural All-MLB Team, including Altuve, Yordan Alvarez, Bregman, Cole, Greinke and Verlander.
+Bregman, Greinke, and Springer were each honored with Silver Slugger Awards, Greinke also earned a Gold Glove, and Alvarez was opted as the AL Rookie of the Year.

 This was the Astros' final season with A. J. Hinch as manager and Jeff Luhnow as general manager; both were fired in January 2020 after MLB investigators confirmed that the team had used electronics to steal opponents’ signs back in the 2017 regular season.